Take a minute to sign up to receive important updates and the Construction Authority’s monthly e-newsletter!

 |

-As seen in the photos above, active train testing continues to be underway throughout the corridor, with crews running multiple light rail vehicles that operate on their own power to test all elements of the new light rail system, including the tracks, train control, power, communications systems and safety features.
-This critical phase of the project, called systems integration testing, ensures that all of the new systems work together as designed.
-Initial active train testing took place between San Dimas and Pomona, but now includes Glendora as well.
-Nearly all of the active train testing is taking place during nighttime hours, with some intermittent testing during the day, to allow construction to continue throughout the corridor during daytime hours.
+As seen in the photos above, active train testing continues to be underway throughout the 9.1-mile Glendora to Pomona project corridor, with crews running multiple light rail vehicles that operate on their own power to test all elements of the new light rail system, including the tracks, train control, power, communications systems and safety features.
+This critical phase of the project, called systems integration testing, will continue through the end of the year to ensure that all of the new systems work together as designed.
+Nearly all of the active train testing is taking place during nighttime hours to allow construction to continue throughout the corridor during daytime hours; however, some intermittent testing is expected to take place during the day (as needed).

 |